Rikonardo/Bukloit/README.md

 ## About

-Bukloit is the first of its kind universal backdoor injector compatible with all Bukkit / Spigot plugins.
+Bukloit is the first of its kind universal backdoor injector compatible with all Bukkit/Spigot plugins.
 Its feature is the ability to integrate with absolutely any plugin, and the implemented backdoor will work the same in all plugins.
 Bukloit was developed to test the security systems of Minecraft servers.

 ### Features